Last updated on .

 Church of San José

-The most important building on the plaza is the Church of San José (Iglesia de San José).
-It’s nicer on the inside than on the outside.
+The most important building on the plaza is the Church of San José (Iglesia de San José), which was built in the 1950s.
+The interior is nicer than the exterior.

 Church of San José